The Outdoor School

 Following the “Leave No Trace” philosophy, the focus can be placed on survival situations, basic compass work, shelter building, wilderness first aid, fire starting, water finding, and edible plants.
 Survival scenarios given to the participants can help them decide what they should do in certain situations.
 Group problem-solving tasks issued to the participants with limited supplies helps participants work on group communication skills and develop leaders as well as followers (campfires are prohibited if the burn ban is on).

 Looking for that teambuilding activity that will make a splash?
-Then jump into our War Canoes for a trek on Lake LBJ that your participants will never forget.
+Then jump into our Team Canoes for a trek on Lake LBJ that your participants will never forget.
 Each canoe seats 12 and participants must work together in order to successfully maneuver the craft.
 Weather and ability allowing, we like to take the students on a short trip down river.
-The canoes must be carried a short distance to the lake – they are heavy and the participants must be physically strong enough to carry them.
-Please consider the physical capabilities of your participants before choosing this activity.

 Recreational Activities